Lightstreamer/Lightstreamer-kafka-connector/README.md

    $ ./start_background.sh
    ```

-2. Attach a Lightstreamer Consumer.
+2. Attach a Lightstreamer consumer.

    The [`kafka-connector-utils`](kafka-connector-project/kafka-connector-utils) submodule hosts a simple Lightstreamer Java client that can be used to test the consumption of Kafka events from any Kafka topics.